stackbit-projects/missing-moths-d673c/content/pages/index.md

   - section_id: who-am-i
     title: Who am I?
     features:
-      - content: >
+      - content: >+
-          I am Anna.
-I'm an Open University student in the final year of a BSc in Natural Sciences (Environmental Science).
-ILorem ipsu
+          I'm Anna, an Open University student in the final year of a BSc in Natural Sciences (Environmental Science).
+I love moths, butterflies and other insects.
+I worked for ten years in ecommerce marketing but now I'm using my powers for good.

+          I want to introduce others to the joys found in natural world around us so they want to protect what we have and make new spaces for nature.
+I believe that art and creativity can be used to communicate scientific ideas and engage people who might think science isn't for them.

         actions: []
         image_alt: lorem-ipsum
         media_position: left